Updates

 Starter at $15/month is worse than annual Pro at $14.50/month on every dimension

-Monthly Starter delivers 150 credits and no editing capability.
-Annual Pro delivers 300 credits per month (3,600 upfront), full clip editing, AI hook, AI B-roll, social scheduler, DaVinci Resolve and Premiere Pro export, and a 2-person workspace — all for $0.50/month less.
-There is no scenario where Starter makes financial or practical sense over annual Pro.
+Monthly Starter: 150 credits, no editing.
+Annual Pro: 300 credits/month (3,600 upfront), full clip editor, AI hook, AI B-roll, social scheduler, DaVinci Resolve + Premiere Pro export, 2-person workspace — all for $0.50/month less.
+There is no scenario where Starter makes financial or practical sense.

 💰